 The Brotherhood is distinctive and mysterious; a bond between good men, a bond that strengthens us when we’re together and sustains us when we’re apart.

 Masons, also known as Freemasons, are a fraternal organization that shares common moral ideals and esoteric values.
 While we are not a religious institution, we all share a belief in a Supreme Being/Grand Architect.
 Our membership is based on the doctrine of “Brotherly Love, Relief and Truth.
 While Masons loyally help each other, we also take pride in assisting others.
 We participate in charitable activities and community service.

 Our membership is private not secret.
 We are the oldest fraternity in the world and can trace our history to biblical times.
 Our membership is worldwide, our lodges are clearly visible, and our deeds are publicly noted.
-We march in parades, dedicate buildings visit the sick and shut in and feed the less fortunate.
-Our members come from all walks of life such as teachers, policeman, doctors, lawyers, sailors, soldiers, janitors, business owners, congressmen and presidents.
+We march in parades, dedicate buildings, visit the sick and shut in, and feed the less fortunate.
+Our members come from all walks of life such as teachers, policeman, doctors, lawyers, sailors, soldiers, janitors, business owners, and elected officials.

 The first meeting of Eureka Lodge #36 took place on May 8, 1879.
 It was held under dispensation in the Wilder Building, located at the intersection of Main and Exchange Street in downtown Rochester.
 The charter was granted on December 3, 1879.
 In the years since, the Lodge and individuals among its membership have made many worthwhile contributions to the Rochester community.

 Among our notable achievements over the years, the one for which Eureka Lodge #36 is currently most proud, is the role it played in establishing the monument to the memory of the great abolitionist, writer and orator Frederick Douglass, which now stands at Highland Park in Rochester.